bekk/bekk-christmas/post/ux/verdenspremiere-på-ux-christmas.md

 Some articles are written in English, and some in Norwegian.
 They are just short enough (2-3 minute read) to squeeze in on the way to work or while you wait for the gingerbread to bake in the oven.
 But if that isn’t enough to scratch your itch this advent, you can always try out a window on one of the 11 (!) other calendars Bekk is publishing this holiday season.
 Check out [bekk.christmas](https://bekk.christmas/) to see them all.

-**Here are a couple of sneak previews of what you can come to expect from UX.christmas: 👀**\
+**Here are a couple of sneak previews of what you can come to expect from UX.christmas:**\
 \
 **December 4th:** Designer Sonja Porter has a wake-up call when it comes to Maslow’s Hierarchy of Needs...